peel1/Insta-Checker/README.md

 ### Proxys must be formated IP:Port and must be HTTPS.
 ANY slow results is solely based off proxy speed as multithreading means the program is able to check the response as soon as it arrives.

 If the error "requests.exceptions.ProxyError: HTTPSConnectionPool(host='www.instagram.com', port=443): Max retries exceeded with url: /accounts/login/ajax/ (Caused by ProxyError('Cannot connect to proxy.', OSError('Tunnel connection failed: 403 Forbidden')))
 " Arrives.
-This  error means there are not enough proxys and instagram has blocked that specific proxy due to overuse or the proxy being public and therfore other people have used it and instagram have blocked it due to their use.
+This  error means there are not enough proxys and instagram has blacklisted that specific proxy due to overuse or the proxy being public and therfore other people have used it and instagram have blocked it due to their use.
 The program will pick proxys at complete random.
 A large proxy list (GBs) will cause the program to run slowly.
 ### recomended proxys 500-1000
 ### max proxys: 10k